Director Penalty Notices: What’s The Impact For Creditors

 What is a Director Penalty Notice (DPN)?

-If a company does not pay certain tax liabilities by the due date, the ATO can issue a DPN to recover amounts due by the company personally from current or former company directors.
+A DPN is issued by the ATO to recover overdue tax liabilities by a company personally from current or former company directors.
 These tax liabilities include unpaid Business Activity Statements (BAS) or Superannuation Guarantee Charge (SGC) or Instalment Activity Statement (IAS).

 There are two types of DPNs: